tejasvising/commclassroomOP/README.md

 # Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing.
+- Tejasvi says that this is great
 - Kunal made this change